pradoprojects/pradoprojects.github.io/index.md

 <p style="padding: 30px; font-size: xx-large; text-align: center;"> 👣👣👣 </p>

 <div style="text-align: justify">
-<span> <a href="https://gist.github.com/pradoprojects/b6f758eb1b844dca07dc4c1b03f940b3"> This is my Resume.
+<span> <a href="https://gist.github.com/pradoprojects/b6f758eb1b844dca07dc4c1b03f940b3"> This is my Resume</a>.
 Some compare resumes to professional obituaries...
 I'd rather have a more positive view about it...
-I see my Resume as an ongoing script of my career journey and the footprints of my constant seek for knowledge and adaptation. </a> </span>
+I see my Resume as an ongoing script of my career journey and the footprints of my constant seek for knowledge and adaptation. </span>
 </div>

 <br/>